dgarijo/Widoco/README.md

 ==========
 Download all the files of the "JAR" folder into the same folder.
 Then just double click the .jar file.

-For customizing the metadata of your ontology, edit the project properties of /config/config.properties.

-The character ";" is used for lists (for instance first author; second author; third author).

 Now you can execute WIDOCO through the console.
 Usage:

 	java -jar WIDOCO.jar [-ontFile file] or [-ontURI uri] [-outFolder folderName] [-confFile propertiesFile] or [-getOntologyMetadata] [-oops] [-rewriteAll] [-crossRef] [-saveConfig configOutFile] [-useCustomStyle] [-lang lang1-lang2] [-includeImportedOntologies] [-htaccess] [-webVowl] [-licensius] [-ignoreIndividuals]